IG report rips gov't for punting on possible Trump emoluments violation tied to his DC hotel

 Lawsuit accuses Trump of violating emoluments clauseDec.
 6, 201808:00

-The General Services Administration agreed in 2012 to allow Trump's company to redevelop the historic Old Post Office building on Pennsylvania Avenue into a luxury hotel.
+The GSA agreed in 2012 to allow Trump's company to redevelop the historic Old Post Office building on Pennsylvania Avenue into a luxury hotel.
 Trump officially opened the property himself in October 2016.

 After Trump was elected president, the report says, GSA lawyers began to discuss whether his interest in the hotel violated the Constitution's emoluments clauses, which bar public officials from receiving "any present, emolument, office or title of any kind whatever from any king, prince, or foreign state" or any state in the U.S.